x-atlas-consortia/ubkg-api/docs/v2 Release Notes.md

 1. memory-related errors
 2. timeout errors

+Version 2 of the UBKG API does not execute statistical queries that are likely to fail; instead, relevant endpoints suggest workarounds using other endpoints.

+For example, the query behind the _/sabs/codes/details_ will result in an Out of Memory Error (OOME) in the neo4j instance.
+The current workaround is to submit the version of the endpoint that accepts a specific SAB.

-Because a UBKG instance is static, it should be possible to calculate relevant statistics during generation in some analytical structure (e.g., summary tables).
+Because a UBKG instance is static, it would be more efficient to calculate relevant statistics during generation in a summary analytical structure (e.g., summary tables).
 The UBKG API would then be able to obtain statistical information about a UBKG instance by consulting the relevant summary data instead of attempting to calculate in real time.